scalemailted/LRFIO/readme.md

 - Lower San Saba River
 - Tuttle Creek / Big Blue / Kansas River

-Some source datasets may have separate access or redistribution terms.
-The notebook assumes the user has access to the required prepared inputs.
+### Public dataset sources

+Three of the four benchmark datasets are publicly available through Dryad:

+- Upper San Saba River: https://datadryad.org/dataset/doi:10.5061/dryad.k3j9kd5gr
+- Lower San Saba River: https://datadryad.org/dataset/doi:10.5061/dryad.44j0zpcpq
+- Tuttle Creek / Big Blue / Kansas River: https://datadryad.org/dataset/doi:10.5061/dryad.pc866t1tt

+The Beaver Bayou dataset is not publicly redistributed with this repository.
+It was privately provided for the study and may require separate permission from the data provider.

+The committed notebook includes pre-run outputs so that readers can inspect the reproduced LRFIO workflow without immediately downloading or preparing the datasets.
+Rerunning the notebook requires access to the appropriate HEC-RAS project files or prepared native-cell inputs.

 ## Expected result